Journal of Peptide Science

 The Journal of Peptide Science is a monthly peer-reviewed scientific journal, published since 1995 by John Wiley & Sons on behalf of the European Peptide Society.
 The current editor-in-chief is Paolo Rovero (Universita di Firenze).

 Abstracting and indexing

-The Journal of Peptide Science is abstracted and indexed by Chemical Abstracts Service, MEDLINE/PubMed, Scopus, and the Science Citation Index.
-According to the Journal Citation Reports, the journal has a 2021impact factor of 2.408, ranking it 66th out of 87 journals in the category "Chemistry Analytical" and 255th out of 297 journals in the category "Biochemistry & Molecular Biology".
+The journal is abstracted and indexed by Chemical Abstracts Service, MEDLINE/PubMed, Scopus, and the Science Citation Index Expanded.
+According to the Journal Citation Reports, the journal has a 2025 impact factor of 2.6.

 Most-cited papers

 The three most-cited papers published in this journal are: